 - Ask group members to exchange ideas in response to the prompt.

-- Option 2: Have students prepare their responses to paste into the Top Hat discussion question.
+- Option 2: Have students prepare responses to paste into the Top Hat discussion question.

 - Check periodically to see whether groups are still engaged and focused on the assigned topic.
 If off-topic, shorten the time limit.
 If on-topic but time has ended, consider extending the deadline.

 - End the activity.
 Ask one or two tables to present their slide to the room or share their results in Top Hat.
 Ask the rest of the class if they had results that were not represented by the reporting groups.

 - Review the outcomes of the activity in Google Slides or Top Hat.